hithaishree98/Blogging_platform/Report.md

 - **Radhika Purohit**
   - Set up and configured a secure MongoDB connection for the project hosted on Glitch.
   - Designed and implemented MongoDB collections to manage data effectively.
-  - Built an Admin Dashboard to visualize user and blog statistics through charts and line trends, enhancing insights through analytics.
+  - Built an Admin Dashboard to visualize user and blog statistics, including a bar graph to show average blog ratings, a line chart to display blog creation trends over the last 7 days, and a pie chart for visualizing the top destinations, enhancing insights through comprehensive analytics.
   - Integrated real-time data fetching from the database to ensure up-to-date information on the dashboard.
   - Implemented middleware to restrict delete functionality exclusively to Admin users and added robust error handling for unauthorized access.
 ---

 ## **Technical Architecture**